 The Omnibus Rule has been in effect for over seven years.
 Current sources of information take it into account, but guides to HIPAA that have not been recently updated could be incomplete and misleading.
 So here’s what you need to know.

 Overview of the Omnibus Rule

 Unlike most other HIPAA rules, such as the Privacy and Security Rules, the Omnibus Rule can’t be considered by itself.
-It is a compendium of revisions which affect the meaning, scope, and interpretation of the other rules.
-It has four major sections, which are the final versions of earlier Interim Final Rules.
+It is a compendium of revisions that affect the meaning, scope, and interpretation of the other rules.
+It has four major sections, the final versions of earlier Interim Final Rules.

 - Modifications to the Privacy, Security, and Enforcement Rules.
 The changes are mostly based on statutory requirements in the HITECH Act.
 Notable changes include increasing the liability of Business Associates, placing stricter restrictions on marketing uses of PHI, and in some cases, simplifying access to information.

 - Changing and generally increasing the monetary civil penalties that can be applied to violations.

 - Revising the requirements for breach notification with a more objective, multi-part standard.

 - Updating the Privacy Rule to include genetic information in PHI and prohibit its use in the underwriting process of health plans.